Equipment Tips

 Coat your band in baby powder or talc to prevent any stickiness and decrease friction.

 How to Join the Class: Click the join class link and you will move to a brief waiver.
-Once you submit the waiver a confirmation screen will appear with the link to that day's class and a password for the class.
-Copy the password and click the class link.
-Paste the password in and you've arrived.
+Once you submit the waiver a confirmation screen will appear with the link to that day's class.